mobius-eng/numerics/README.md

 + ODE: so far in a rudimentary form:
     - Classic fixed step Runge-Kutta of 4th order.
     - Variable step embedded Runge-Kutta of 4-5th order with Cash-Karp coefficients.
+    - Midpoint method: extension to Bulirsch-Stoer is coming.
+    - Crank-Nicolson: 2nd order implicit method with step control

 ## Nearest plans

-+ ODE: add Runge-Kutta 2nd order implicit method (Crank-Nicolson).
-+ ODE: add drivers
-+ ODE: add Bulirsch-Stoer method
++ ODE: add Bulirsch-Stoer method.
-+ ODE: add methods for stiff problems
++ ODE: add methods for stiff problems.
 + Add integration module: Simpson method and Gaussian quadratures.
++ Conditional numbers and eigenvalues-eigenvectors for matrices.
++ Optimisation: simulated annealing method.

-## Status: not ready yet
+## Status: not ready yet, proceed with caution

 This is not even alpha release yet.
-The test suit is (very) incomplete.
+The test suite is (very) incomplete.
+API may change without version change at least until the project matures enough to reach version 0.0.5!

 ## License